-A space (with “space” taken in a sense relevant to the field of topology) is complete (or Cauchy complete) if every sequence, net, or filter that should converge really does converge.
+A space (with “space” taken in a sense relevant to the field of topology) is complete (or Cauchy-complete) if every sequence, net, or filter that should converge really does converge.
 We identify the sequences, nets, or filters that “should” converge as the Cauchy ones.

 A space that is not complete has “gaps” that may be filled to form its completion; it is rather natural to make the space (or equivalently its underlying topological space) Hausdorff at the same time.
-Forming the completion of a Hausdorff space is an important example of completion in the general sense.
+Forming the completion of a Hausdorff space is an important example of completion in the general abstract sense.

-A space (which may be a metric space, a Cauchy space, or anything in between) is Cauchy complete if every Cauchy filter converges, equivalently if every Cauchy net converges.
+A space (which may be a metric space, a Cauchy space, or anything in between) is Cauchy-complete, or simply complete, if every Cauchy filter converges, equivalently if every Cauchy net converges.
 A space is sequentially complete if every Cauchy sequence converges.
-Note that a sequentially complete metric space must be complete, but this does not hold for more general spaces (nor even for metric spaces in constructive mathematics).
+Note that a sequentially complete metric space must be complete (in classical mathematics), but this does not hold for more general spaces (nor even for metric spaces in constructive mathematics).

 The general idea is this: every point in generates a principal ultrafilter (consisting of those sets to which the point belongs), so there is a natural map from to .
 Furthermore, this map is a morphism of the appropriate structure, which in particular makes it Cauchy-continuous (preserving Cauchy filters) and continuous (preserving limits).
 So all of the limits in still exist in , but now each Cauchy filter in (having become both a Cauchy filter in and a point in ) has a limit as well.
 The additional Cauchy filters based on the additional points in will also have a limit in , essentially because is a monad (so a Cauchy filter of Cauchy filters folds into a single Cauchy filter).